 The above is all theory, but it seems to work, at least as a starting point.
 Please note that dipole speakers such as Magnepan do not propagate from the side.
 Thus, the distances from the side walls to the speakers are not as critical.
 Experimentation is the order of the day for all type of speakers.

 Do not be discouraged if your room accommodations prevent you from following these ratios exactly.
-You can still find the best speaker placement arrangement in your room to achieve optimum music reproductions.
+You can still find the best speaker placement arrangement in your room to achieve optimum music reproduction.
 Take your time and enjoy your music in the process.
 Your ears will hear the difference and you will be pleasantly surprised.

 Now let us look at some practicalities.
 We probably understand that how much we separate our two speakers has an effect on their overall sound.
 The broaden the sound stage by separating the speakers laterally.
 However, if we go too far we will end up with a hole in the middle and lose stereo imaging.
 We want the two sources of sound to blend together in such a way that we will be able to hear the separation of musical instruments while at the same time have a good sound stage which involves not only the breadth of the reproduced musical performance but also its depth.
 Breath and depth need to be balance.